godotengine/godot-docs/getting_started/introduction/learning_new_features.rst

           <https://github.com/godotengine/godot-docs/issues>`_ GitHub repository
           to report it.

-You can Ctrl-click any underlined text the name of a class, property, method, signal, or constant to jump to it.
+You can Ctrl-click any underlined text like the name of a class, property, method, signal, or constant to jump to it.

 Learning to think like a programmer
 -----------------------------------